 Indeed, if there is one concept in the New Testament that the present generation HATES, it is the concept of Judgment.
 But then think about this...
 Consider for a moment the postmodern concept of life after death, the postmodern non-judgemental "paradise for all", then fine, everyone will find themselves in the next life, where there will be no more death, no more illness, no more wars, no more natural disasters, etc....
 Fine.
 Perfect.
 Great.
 But if everyone goes to heaven, then think about this.
 It's possible that once you’ve settled into your heavenly abode in this non-judgemental "paradise” to the right your next-door neighbour will be Hitler and to the left Stalin will have his own mansion and across the street you’ll have the friendly neighbourhood rapist and on the second floor of your house, your manipulative mother-in-law will have her own apartment...
-And they will have all eternity to perfect their own particular brands of egoism and cruelty...
+And these unrepentant sinners will have all eternity to perfect their own particular brands of egoism and cruelty...
 Sounds like fun eh ?
-One doesn’t need a big theological degree to figure out that if there is no judgment after death, then this postmodern "paradise" will quickly become a Hell...
+One doesn’t need a big theological degree to figure out that if there is no judgment after death, then this postmodern "paradise" will VERY quickly become a Hell...
 So logically the Last Judgment and Hell must exist, otherwise there can be no Paradise such as portrayed by Scripture.

 The New Testament makes the offer of salvation, solely by means of Christ’s sacrifice on the Cross, and this offer is made, as it was to the thief on the cross next to Christ’s, only to individuals who have recognized their own sin, guilt and worthiness of judgement.
 Anyone else has no use for a saviour nor for Christianity… Christianity is a useless religion to anyone who thinks it sufficient to be a nice “moral and religious person”.
 Might as well become a Jew and live under the Law of Moses.
 The Law of Moses already had all the moral prescriptions and religious rites one could ask for…